pytorch/serve/docs/default_handlers.md

 * Description : Handles object detection models.
 * Input : RGB image
-* Output : List of detected classes and bounding boxes respectively
+* Output : Batch of lists of detected classes and bounding boxes respectively

 Note : For torchvision version lower than 0.6, the object_detector default handler runs on only default GPU device in GPU based environment.